jonfernq/Learning/OperatingSystems/MemoryManagement/MemoryManagement2.md

 Resource scarity is once again the underlying problem as it was in the last unit where we studied CPU scheduling.
 When memory is a scarce and limited resource, memory management is the solution.

-The basic concepts of memory management are simple, but implementations and the way they have developed historically are detailed and complex, since this is a summary we will focus on the key concepts here.
+The basic concepts of memory management are simple, but the details of variant implementations and their historical development are complex.
+These concepts can be put to practical use in three ways:

+1. Tuning production systems to optimize performance.
+2. Design of customized memory management for real-time embedded systems in the Internet of Things (IoT).
+3. Memory management optimized for parallel processing, for example GPUs being applied to machine learning and Large Language Models (LLMs).

 > How does the 'memory management' problem arise in computing ?